 Life happens and along with that comes change.
 1996 brought Andy to the capital of New York where he began spinning tunes for C&A Entertainment.
 He got to know the region and many of the area’s finest hotels and banquet rooms.
 Continuing to build his list of references over the next five years throughout the Saratoga region especially, he decided that it was time to begin a business venture of his own.

 Advantage Sound was officially born in the spring of 2001 with the mission of providing the highest quality mobile music service available at a reasonable price.
 After doing things “someone else’s way” for a while and making the obligatory mistakes during the learning process Andy now could do things his own way…the right way.
 NO inflatable instruments.
 NO enforced line dancing.
 NO obnoxious announcer voice making tasteless remarks.
 Just great high-quality music facilitated by an emcee with a personal touch with a party attitude.

 Fall of 2011 brought more major life changes with a move from New York to California.
 While having to pull up roots, both with DJ clients and the bands he was performing with, the move West was a good one and led to many other artistic opportunities and new friends.
 Despite the beautiful weather and wonderful experiences, a combination of factors caused a final move to Colorado in late 2013.
-Andy has re-established Advantage Sound in the Denver metro area and has performed at dozens of events throughout the state over the past couple of years.
-In January 2016 he’ll be participating as a vendor at the very first Cannabis Wedding Expo in at the Point Gallery in Denver.
+Andy has re-established Advantage Sound in the Denver metro area and has performed at dozens of events throughout the state.